riyaeliza123/pinniped-counts/README.md

 # pinniped-counts
-Computer vision project to count number of pinnipeds in each image Streamlit app: https://pinniped-counts-psf.streamlit.app/
+Computer vision project to count number of pinnipeds in each image.
+Streamlit app: https://pinniped-counts-psf.streamlit.app/